Skip to main content

 Today, the biggest opportunities are already in development at major research institutions.
 Billions are being invested to fund innovation.
 Traditional venture needs to break the shackles of “spray and pray” strategies and remove the lemming mentality that currently permeates the unicorn driven market.
 VCs need to look to the early trailblazers that created the industry and refocus their efforts on funding true breakthroughs and change the cycle created by chasing unicorns.

-Flavio Lobato is Principal and Co-Founder of Ikove Capital Partners
+Flavio Lobato is Principal and Co-Founder at Ikove Capital Partners

 The views expressed in this article are those of the author and do not necessarily reflect the views of AlphaWeek or its publisher, The Sortino Group